 Managing finances after the loss of a loved one

-Losing a spouse or a loved one is a trying time.
-While the next steps may seem overwhelming, creating a plan to address your loved one’s finances may help you through the process.
+Losing a spouse or a loved one can be a very difficult time.
+While planning your next steps may seem overwhelming, creating a plan to address your loved one’s finances may help you through the process.

-Start with the most pressing matters, and then move on to the bigger financial responsibilities.
-The following actions can help ease the stress during this time.
+Start with the most pressing matters, and then move on to the broader financial responsibilities.
+The following actions may help to prevent additional stress during this time.

 - Social Security numbers